 6.62.1 Applicability to language

+Java is susceptible to premature termination of threads.
 Java provides the java.lang.Thread.isAlive() method to test if a thread is alive.
 The method will return true if the thread is alive and false otherwise.
 This allows the thread to be monitored to see if it is still functioning.

 6.62.2 Guidance to language users